-Generally, criminal suspects may not be charged with a crime if the statute of limitations has expired, provided he or she was living openly (not evading law enforcement) throughout the statutory period.
-Statutes of limitation are meant to help preserve the integrity of evidence (including witness testimony) and maintain efficiency in the criminal justice system.
+Generally, criminal suspects may not be charged with a crime if the statute of limitations has expired, provided they were living openly (not evading law enforcement) throughout the statutory period.
+Statutes of limitations are meant to help preserve the integrity of evidence (including witness testimony) and maintain efficiency in the criminal justice system.

 Time Limits for Criminal Charges in Arkansas

-In Arkansas, all misdemeanors carry a one-year statute of limitations.
-Felonies are more varied, with a 15-year time limit for rape; a six-year limit for Class Y and A felonies; and a three-year limit for Class B, C, and D felonies.
+In Arkansas, misdemeanors generally carry a 1-year statute of limitations.
+Felonies are more varied, with no time limit for many felonies.
+There is a 6-year limit for Class Y and A felonies, and a 3-year limit for Class B, C, D, and unclassified felonies.